eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 virtual machine!

 So the code fragments above compile and function as expected on both platforms.
-Once we finish implementing the metamodel, you will even be able to use reflection to discover the type arguments of an instance of a generic type.
+Via the metamodel, you're even able to use reflection to discover the type arguments of an instance of a generic type at runtime.

 Now of course, generic type arguments aren't checked for typesafety by the underlying virtual machine at runtime, but that's not really strictly